 I don’t know what was wrong with me but the cold really got to me and by the time we got to the second floor of the cafe with Dr. Fish I was in an uncontrollable shiver.
 I literally couldn’t stop.
 To add to that the Dr. Fish part of the cafe was closed as this was around 10:30PM.
 All I could do was drink some warm water and try to warm up.

 Since there wasn’t much we could do and it was getting pretty late, we got on a cab and headed home.

 From what I can remember seeing of Gangnam, it was a complete transformation from the other neighbourhoods we had seen prior.
 It was very much a New York style neighbourhood with tall sky scrappers surrounding the area, lots of bright lights, wide muli-lane streets and tons of stores.
 It really is the nice, posh and modern part of Seoul.

-- Bus 750A to Seoul Station
+- Bus to Seoul Station and subway to Samgakji Station

 - Koridoor DMZ Tour

 - 11:00AM Check In